yongxinlyu/yongxinlyu.github.io/_posts/2025-07-14-whats-on-my-phd-desk.md

 layout: post
 title: What was on my PhD desk?
 date: 2025-07-08 00:01:00
-description: A quiet farewell to the space where I coded, wrote, and occasionally dozed off
+description: a farewell to the space where I coded, wrote, and occasionally dozed off
 categories: life
 tags: PhD-life
 featured: false